bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

 ### Javascript dependencies

-If Bitrise scanner has successfully scanned your app, depending on your project configuration Run npm command or Run yarn command Steps will be included in your workflow.
+If Bitrise scanner has successfully scanned your app, depending on your project configuration, **Run npm command** or **Run yarn command** Step will be included in your workflow.

-In the Run npm command Step, install  is the default value in the npm command with arguments to run input field.
+The default value of the **Run npm command** Step is `install` in the **npm command with arguments to run** input field.
 This way the Step can add JavaScript dependencies to your project.

 ### Ejecting your app

 React Native apps built with Expo do not come with native modules.
-Since our build Steps are platform-specific, Bitrise has to eject your app and add the necessary native libraries Expo does not support.
+Since our build Steps are platform-specific, Bitrise has to eject your app, add and configure the necessary native templates.
 Then our native dependency installer Steps take care of installing any missing native dependencies so that your project is ready for building and shipping.

-Bitrise project scanner automatically inserts the **\[BETA\] Expo Eject** Step right after the **Run npm command** or **Run yarn command** Steps.
+Bitrise project scanner automatically inserts the **\[BETA\] Expo Eject** Step right after the **Run npm command** or **Run yarn command** Steps in your deploy workflow.

 ![](/img/eject-expo-input-fields.png)